helen-tan/helen-tan/README.md

 - ⚡ Fun fact: Avid Genshin Impact player
 - 🤗 Hoping to be in a place with a good mentor in software engineering

+Learn more about me at [my personal website](https://helen-tan.github.io/portfolio-site/).

 ### Connect with me:

 <a href="https://www.linkedin.com/in/helen-tan-mz/" target="blank">